I tried setting up correlation between traces and logs in CloudWatch Application Signals

 }

-On the other hand, if Pino version is 10 or higher, trace information is not recorded:
+On the other hand, when using Pino version 10 or later, trace information is not recorded:

 {